WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

 ## The COALA IP Working Group

-To address these problems a group called COALA IP (Coalition Of Automated Legal Applications, Intellectual Property) formed to design and implement a free and open specification for handling digital licensing of intellectual property.
+To address these problems, COALA IP (Coalition Of Automated Legal Applications, Intellectual Property) was formed to design and implement a free and open specification for handling digital licensing of intellectual property.
 It's goals are to establish open, free and easy ways to claim attribution, add meta data, license works, mediate IP disputes and authenticate claims of others, all in a way where there is a global agreement at the data level, without centralized